cedricwalter/cedricwalter.github.io/_posts/2005-09-10-linux-kmobiletools-sync-at-glance.md

 guid: 'https://waltercedric.com/new/?p=2029'
 permalink: /gadget/linux-kmobiletools-sync-at-glance/
-image: /wp-content/uploads/2005/09/kmobiletoolSonyK750-settings1.png
+header:
+  teaser: /assets/images/2005/09/kmobiletoolSonyK750-settings1.png
 ---

-<span style="font-weight: bold;"> Make your sony ericsson k750 mobile phone communicate with your PC under linux…
+ Make your sony ericsson k750 mobile phone communicate with your PC under linux…

 The difficulty is to find the right device the sony ericsson k750 has received from linux

 1\.
 Open a terminal console, ans as root (type # su then root password)
 2\. verify that udev (the automounting system) has recognized your phone. type
-<span style="font-weight: bold;">\# lsusb
+\# lsusb
 Bus 003 Device 006: ID 0d49:7100 Maxtor
 Bus 003 Device 001: ID 0000:0000
 Bus 002 Device 050: ID 045e:0025 Microsoft Corp.
 IntelliEye Mouse